timf34/github-engagement-stats/README.md

 # 📊 GitHub Engagement Stats

 **Nightly, dependency-free snapshots of ⭐ stars, 👁 views and 📥 clones for all your public repos – zero set-up.**
+Also auto-generates a clean Markdown report with totals and per-repo breakdowns: [**see example ›**](stats.md)

 *By default the action discovers every public repo you own that has **≥ 2 stars**.
 Want to track a different set?
 Just tell it!*